nojb/tortuga/README.md

 Tortuga - a Logo implementation in OCaml
 -----------------------------------------------------------------

-Toruga is an implementation of the Logo programming language in OCaml.
+Tortuga is an implementation of the Logo programming language in OCaml.
 It aims to support the language as specified by the
 [Berkley Logo](http://www.cs.berkeley.edu/~bh/v2ch14/manual.html).
 It is distributed under the MIT license.
 It is currently under development but it is